CraneStation/wasmtime-wasi/docs/WASI-some-possible-changes.md

 These are planned but not implemented yet.

+## Move higher-level and unused errno code out of the core API.

+The core API currently defines errno codes such as `EDOM` which are not used for anything.
+POSIX requires them to be defined, however that can be done in the higher-level libraries, rather than in the WASI core API itself.

 ## Detecting EOF from read/recv explicitly.

 POSIX's `read` returns 0 if and only if it reaches the end of a file or stream.